shreyailango/CAM2WebUI/docs/implementationDetail/GoogleFusionTable.md

 </div>

-### Google Oauth for updating Googlesheet
+### Google service account for updating Googlesheet
-You will need an Oauth credential to update a Googlesheet.
-Do so by [enabling Google API](#enable-google-api).
-Then, Continue the following step
-1. At the right end of your client ID, click the download icon.
-A JSON file has name starts with *client_secret...*  will be downloaded to your computer.
-Change the name to *client_secret.json* and move it to the *gdrive* folder.
+You will need a service account to run the script.
+You can create service account credentials from [Google Developer's Console](https://console.cloud.google.com/).

+The service account allows for server to server communication without the user being involved.
+You can refer to [this page] (https://cloud.google.com/iam/docs/service-accounts) for more detail.

+The reason we opted for service accounts is to bypass the authorization page that is required when you use regular client secret credentials.
+This will the script to be run automatically on a server without users being involved in authorizing.

 <div class="admonition note">
 <p class="first admonition-title">Note</p>
-<p> Do not push your <code>client_secret.json</code> to the repository because it contains your personal Google Oauth credentials and <code>cam_data.csv</code>, the local spreadsheet containing cameras metadata</p>
+<p> Do not push your <code>service.json</code> to the repository because it contains your personal Google credentials and <code>cam_data.csv</code>, the local spreadsheet containing cameras metadata</p>
 </div>

 ### Run the script
 ```
+cd api2fusion
+pip3 install -r requirements.txt
-python api_getter.py
+python3 api_getter.py
 ```
 The script will run for a few minutes, depends on how big the number of cameras being requested.

 ### Adding parameters
 You might need to populate the spreadsheet with certain parameters that has not been implemented on the script.
-To do this, you have to adjust the code in ```api_getter.py``` in the ```write_csv()``` function.
+To do this, you have to adjust the code in ```api_getter.py``` by modifying the ```SHEET_HEADERS``` dictionary at the top of the script.
+If you need to add a new parameter, you have to set the key (which will be the name of the column in the csv file) to its corresponding parameter from the API response.

 <div class="admonition note">
 <p class="first admonition-title">Note</p>
-<p>For every new parameters added, each parameter needs to be checked for <code>none</code> and to be handled properly.
+<p>For every new parameters added, each parameter needs to be checked for <code>None</code> and to be handled properly.
 For parameters detail, check the <a href="https://purduecam2project.github.io/CameraDatabaseAPI/#api-cameras-getCamerasByRadius">API documentation</a> </p>
 </div>